KevinSayers/MALDI_HTML/README.md

 1. Generates an HTML site from selected spectra files using Plotly.JS
 2. The spectra can be viewed interactively with zoom and pan
 3. The resulting HTML file can be emailed to collaborators who may not have a spectra viewer.
+4. Planned support for common MALDI formats including mzml and Bruker XML.
+Currenty support for a CSV file of the format m/z,intensity.